 Cleveland Zoo hours

-It remains closed on Thanksgiving, Christmas Day, and New Year’s Day.
+It remains closed on Thanksgiving, Christmas, and New Year’s Day.

 Best time to visit Cleveland Zoo

-The best time to visit Cleveland Zoo is as soon as they open at 10 am.
+The best time to visit Cleveland Zoo is when they open at 10 am.

-Early in the morning, the animals are most active, and crowds are just about getting in.
+The animals are most active early in the morning, and crowds are just about getting in.

-As the day progresses and the temperature goes up, animals get lethargic and get into the shaded areas.
+As the day progresses and the temperature increases, animals get lethargic and go into the shaded areas.